The-Zhou-Lab/LiDAR/README.md

 ## Running Crop3D-Mobile

-Please see the README.txt file that is included in this repository.
+Please see the README.docx file that is included in this repository.

 We have a Windows .exe file you can download.